 South Korea, and in extension Seoul, has the fastest internet in the world.
 Not only is it the fastest, it is omnipresent throughout the city and even in the subways.
 The Wifi on the public transportation usually requires that you are part of a network like Olleh, SK, or KT.
 You will need sign-in credentials in order to connect.

 While you can always pop into a coffee shop for free internet, it is recommended that you purchase a SIM card or pocket Wifi if you will need constant internet.
 KT is a great option and you can reserve your pocket Wifi with unlimited data online here.
-If not, you will survive without the expensive Sim Card that you can purchase at Incheon International airport.
+You can choose different packages for trips of varying lengths with 1, 5, 10 and 30 day options.
+The SIM is easy to collect from Incheon on arrival.

 Currency and money exchange in Seoul